Mashrur Arefin

 Mashrur Arefin (born 9 October 1969) is a Bangladeshi writer, novelist, poet, translator and banker.
 He is known for his Bengali translation of Homer’s Iliad and Franz Kafka's stories, and his novels, August Abchchaya (The Eclipse of August, 2019) and Althusser (2020).
 He received the BRAC Bank-Samakal Literature Award for his translation of Franz Kafka's stories in 2013, he won the Gemcon Shahitya Puroshkar 2020 for his first novel August Abchhaya (The Eclipse of August). and he received IFIC Bank Literary Award 2019 for the novel August Abchaya.

-Arefin writes article about literature and literary piece on newspaper and literary supplements.
+Mashrur Arefin writes article about literature and literary piece on newspaper and literary supplements.

 Early life

 He was born in Barishal.
-Later his family moved to Khulna and Arefin grew up there.
+Later his family moved to Khulna and Mashrur Arefin grew up there.

 After passing S.S.C and H.S.C from Barishal Cadet College he studied English Literature at Aligarh Muslim University.
 Then he got his M.A from Dhaka University.
-In 1995 Arefin started his career at ANZ Grindlays Bank Limited as a management trainee.
+In 1995, Mashrur Arefin started his career at ANZ Grindlays Bank Limited as a management trainee.
 He completed his MBA from Victoria University, Melbourne, Australia.

 Career

 He started his career as a management trainee at ANZ Grindlays Bank in 1995 and worked in its Australia headquarters.
 Later he became the Head of Consumer Finance, Bangladesh of ANZ.
 He also worked in Standard Chartered Bank, Qatar and ANZ Banking Group in Melbourne, Australia.
 He was the Director for American Express Bank, Bangladesh and also worked at Citibank N.A. for a short period as its Resident VP, Bangladesh.
-I was the Head of Consumer Banking at Eastern Bank Ltd after that he joined The City Bank.
+He was the Head of Consumer Banking at Eastern Bank Ltd after that he joined The City Bank.

 Mashrur joined City Bank in 2007 as Head of Retail Banking.
 In January 2019 he has been appointed as the Managing Director & CEO of The City Bank Limited.
 He also served the bank as its Chief Communications Officer & Chief Operating Officer among other roles.
 He is a Director of the Bank's subsidiary remittance company in Malaysia and its merchant bank subsidiary as well.